 - 1. Real-time flight track data which shows unprocessed data as it is received by the system. - 2.
-Processed flight tracks which can be presented on GIS or displayed through a web browser. - Attributes presented by airframe transponders.
-This differs depending on the type of transponder transponder transponder.
-(IFR vs.or VFR). - 4.
+Processed flight tracks which can be presented on GIS or displayed through a web browser. - 3.
+Attributes presented by airframe transponders.
+This differs depending on the type of transponder (Mode S or Mode A/C) and type of flight (IFR or VFR). - 4.
 Photographs of departing aircraft (except for touch and goes, rotor craft, balloons, and gliders) and the related FAA registration data based on the N-Number.